mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2024a/README.md

 If you want to use an existing network license manager in an existing VPC:
 - Choose `No` for the *Deploy Network License Manager* step of the deployment.
 - Specify the IP address of the existing network license manager in the `IP Address of Existing Network License Manager` step of the deployment.
 You can find the private IP address in the *Outputs* tab of the existing network license manager deployment.
+#### Add security group of the server VMs to the security group of the license manager

-To use an existing network license manager, you must add the security group of the server VMs to the security group of the license manager.
+If you did not supply a security group in the field **Security Group of Existing Network License Manager** at the time of deployment, you must add the security group of the server VMs to the security group of the license manager.
 1. In the AWS management console, select the external security group that is nested in the network license manager stack you created.
 If it is not present in the stack list, ensure the **View nested** option is enabled.<p>For example: `mluser-nlm-MWSecurityGroupExternal-8JJX66NUZDD8`</p>
 1. In the *Stack details* for the external security group stack, click **Resources**.
 1. Look for the **Logical ID** named ```SecurityGroup``` and click the corresponding URL listed under **Physical ID**.
 This will take you to the security group details.